ImperialCollegeLondon/rcds_intro_cpp/README.md

 ## Chapter 1

-- Introduction to Linux operative system, terminal and bash.
+- Introduction to Linux operative systems, terminal and bash.
 - Programing languages and performance comparison.
 Text editors.
 - First steps with C++.
 Hello world.

 ## Chapter 2

-- Variables, input / output statements.
+- Variable types in C++, input / output statements.
 - Basic mathematical operations.
-- Makefile.
+- Compiling in parallel.
+Makefile.

 ## Chapter 3

 - Conditional statements if / else.
 - Loops for, while, do while.
-- File manipulation.
+- Data file manipulation.
+Reading and writing files.

 ## Chapter 4

 - Arrays and vectors.
+Basic algebra.
-- Functions
+- Functions in C++.
 - Compiling functions and header files.

 ## Chapter 5

 - Pointers and memory allocation.
 - Classes and OOP.
 - Basic statistics.
-Computing mean value and std.
+Computing momenta of a distribution.

 ## Chapter 6